mmendespro/spring-webflux-aggregation/readme.md

 ## Overview:

-In this tutorial, Let’s develop a simple application to demonstrate **Spring WebFlux Aggregation** (aka **Gateway Aggregation**) to send requests to multiple Microservices and gather responses from them to aggregate into a single response.
+Let’s develop a simple application to demonstrate **Spring WebFlux Aggregation** (aka **Gateway Aggregation**) to send requests to multiple Microservices and gather responses from them to aggregate into a single response.

 ## Spring WebFlux Aggregation: